Crystal Gayle: 1977–1979: Crossover breakthrough

 Producer Allen Reynolds believed Gayle was poised to have crossover pop success if the right song were found.
 In 1977, Richard Leigh had composed a tune called "Don't It Make My Brown Eyes Blue".
 The song was originally intended for British singer Shirley Bassey.
 When Reynolds heard the song he said to Leigh, "You're not sending that song anywhere."
+As was common practice at the time, according to the documentary the track was recorded alongside a guide or scratch vocal, which Gayle recorded in one take.
+Going back later to re-record the final production vocal, after several tries, she said she couldn't get the same feeling back as in the original, so this was kept as the master.

-Gayle recorded the track in one single take.
-"Don't It Make My Brown Eyes Blue" was released as a single in 1977, peaking at number 1 on the Billboard country songs chart and crossing over to number 2 on the Billboard Hot 100.
+"Don't It Make My Brown Eyes Blue" was released as a single in 1977, peaking at number 1 on the Billboard Hot Country Singles chart and crossing over to number 2 on the Billboard Hot 100.
 Internationally, it became a hit in several countries including the United Kingdom, where it reached the number 5 position.
 Since its release, "Don't It Make My Brown Eyes Blue" has been received positively by music critics and fans.
 They have also considered it her signature song.
 Stephen Thomas Erlewine of AllMusic praised Gayle's vocals, commenting, "She never stressed it too heavily, nor were her vocals cloying — they were pretty and straightforward, making the song quite alluring."